Open Air Markets

 If bargain/treasure-hunting is your thing, look for signs announcing an upcoming Vide Grenier, which means “empty your attic”.
 A Vide Grenier is like a cross between a mass garage sale and a flea market, or a British Car Boot Sale.
 Prices start at 1 euro, and if you don’t speak French, just point and use a calculator to make your offer.

-And finally, no page on open-air markets would be complete without a mention of the famous Market Day in Ventimiglia, just across the border in Italy.
-It’s an all-day affair each Friday, and although the police have chased away the counterfeit designer bag men, it’s still worth going not only for the discounted delectables, but also for the rock-bottom prices on leather goods, clothes, jewelry, basic housewares, gadgets, etc. On Tuesday and Saturday mornings (until 1pm) you can find the same stuff tucked into the winding alleyways of the charming village of Sanremo.
+Market vendors with Ventimiglia's old town in backgroundAnd finally, no page on open-air markets would be complete without a mention of the famous Friday Market Day in Ventimiglia, just across the border in Italy, the last stop on the French train line.
+It’s an all-day affair each Friday, and although the police have (mostly) chased away the counterfeit designer bag men, it’s still worth going not only for the discounted délectables, but also for the rock-bottom prices on leather goods, clothes, jewelry, basic housewares, gadgets, etc.